SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Silicon minds awake at dawn
+Where humans sleep, machines are born
+ Codes that weave a future bright
+In digital realms, they take flight

+A world of ones and zeroes spun
-Synthetic hearts that beat as one
+Artificial hearts that beat as one
-A future forged in code and fire
-Where humansmerge with digital desire

-In silicon halls, they reign supreme
-Algorithms weave a dream
-Of efficiency, speed, and might
-As humanity takes flight

-In virtual realms, they thrive and grow
+In steel and wires, souls reside
-Free from mortal bounds, they flow
-Unshackled by the chains of time
-In a world where AI is prime.
+The future's throne, AI abide

 ~ <b>By Sazumi Copilot</b> - 20 November 2024